AndresJejen/DashBoardDS4A/README.md

-# DashBoard Trocafone DS4A
+# DashBoard DS4A Dashboard - Bogota Team 7

 Frontend for Final project DS4A Latam.
-Company: Trocafone - Brazil
 Data Source: provided by company

 ## General Description

-Trocafone is a big E-commerce with operations in Brazil, this company sells mobile cellphones that have been used and still work for a second customer.
+Our data comes from a big E-commerce with operations in Brazil, this company sells mobile cellphones that have been used and still work for a second customer.

-This Dashboard shows in two different sections a general overview about data and in a third one a dinamic implementation of a trained modet that helps us to understand and give son valuable insights about conversion.
+This Dashboard shows in two different sections a general overview about data and in a third one a dinamic implementation of a trained model that helps us to understand and give son valuable insights about conversion.

 ## Technology